 The four designated Course Areas are designed to provide students with a strong foundation for pursuing philosophical inquiry.
 Working with their Philosophy Department advisor, students will select courses suited to their interests and goals from each of the required Course Areas.
 Courses would include:

 AREA I: ENTRY LEVEL/CRITICAL THINKING

-• PA 1919 - Critical Thinking

-- PA 2110 Introduction to Philosophy
+PA 1919 - Critical Thinking PA 2110 - Introduction to Philosophy PA 2230 - Symbolic Logic Topics Courses, as announced

-- PA 2210 Philosophy of Art

-- Topics Courses, as announced

 AREA II: ANCIENT/MEDIEVAL PHILOSOPHY